 A common difficulty for many parents or students to make is to decide which school to apply and attend.

-But it’s a completely unique and different set of challenges for d/Deaf or hard of hearing students.
+But it’s a completely unique and different set of challenges for deaf or hard of hearing students.
 It’s not about deciding which school to go to, but rather whether to go to a mainstream or deaf school.